 Update September 2018

 After a summer recovering from all that happened the first half of the year, we were pleasantly surprised to learn that we were nominated as Best Cultural Nomad 2018 by Leading Culture Destinations together with five other cultural nomads.
 And even better, we won!
 That’s why end of September we spent the weekend in London to attend the Awards ceremony.

 Of course, we also took our chance to also see some art around town.
 Not an easy choice to decide where to go in such a big city as London, which has hundreds of museums and galleries to choose from.
 At the end we went to Whitechapel Gallery (mostly to see the Elmgreen & Dragset exhibition), the Victoria & Albert (initially to see the Frida Kahlo exhibition, but since this was sold out we took a quick look in its other galleries covering art from all over the world), Saatchi Gallery (our favorite one) and the Serpentine Pavilion (unfortunately the Serpentines Galleries were closed).
-Although we probably could have squeezed in some more, the excellent street art at Bricklane kept us out and about hunting for street art for quite a bit, and well sometimes there should be some space for just cruising the city as well, right?
+We probably could have squeezed in some more.
+Yet, the excellent street art at Bricklane kept us out and about hunting for street art for quite a bit.
 As usual we are slowly filling our Instagram with pictures of our trip.

 I would love to see many others joining this challenge and to create their own version of it.
 Would you like to increase the frequency, limit the geographical area or the type of museums?
 How to shape your 2018 Museum Challenge is fully up to you.

 Who joins the 2018 Museum Challenge?
 And how are you executing it?
 Which museums are you going to visit this year from your own wish-list?
 I’m very curious and would love to hear more about it!